MrMikey59/MP3Tag-Support/Readme.md

 # This is my MP3Tag Support Project

+An action is the feature of Mp3Tag allows to edit tags in automatic (pre-programmed) way.

 Mp3tag is a powerful and yet easy-to-use tool to edit ID3-tags and OGG Comments of MP3- and Ogg Vorbis files.
 It can rename files based on the tag information, replace characters or words from tags and filenames, import/export tag information, create playlists and more.
 The program supports online freedb database lookups for selected files, allowing you to automatically gather proper tag information.

 **Note**: The *.mta, *.mte & *.src files are plain text files with a certain syntax, just like other programming formats.